Viir/bots/guide/how-to-run-a-bot.md

-# How to Use Bots
+# How to Run a Bot

 ## What is a Bot?